-The Water Authority will purchase an additional 32,500 acre-feet of water in 2020 via its longterm water conservation-and-transfer agreement with the Imperial Irrigation District.
+The Water Authority will purchase an additional 32,500 acre-feet of water in 2020 via its long-term water conservation-and-transfer agreement with the Imperial Irrigation District.
 Those independent Colorado River supplies are more reliable and less expensive than MWD supplies, which have been reduced by drought conditions in years past and are subject to cutbacks.

-The Water Authority also faces increased costs for its highly reliable, high-quality water supplies from the Claude "Bud" Lewis Carlsbad Desalination Plant, due to costs related to the transition to new seawater intake-discharge facilities that comply with updated environmental standards.
+The Water Authority also faces increased costs for its highly reliable, high-quality water supplies from the Claude "Bud" Lewis Carlsbad Desalination Plant, driven by construction of new seawater intake-discharge facilities that comply with updated environmental standards.

-To reduce 2020 rate increases by approximately \$90 per acre-foot, the Water Authority plans to draw \$38 million from the agency's Rate Stabilization Fund.
+To reduce 2020 rate increases by approximately \$90 per acre-foot, the Water Authority plans to draw \$38 million from its Rate Stabilization Fund.
 The fund was created in 1990 to help avoid rate spikes, especially those driven by reduced water sales.
 Water sales in the region are currently 10 percent below initial projections for fiscal year 2019.